-.
 The resulting scaled power is then split equally across the antenna ports on which the non-zero PUSCH is transmitted.
 The UL BWP is the active UL BWP.

 Proposal 5: Adopt the TP in this subclause for PUSCH transmission power control.